GiulioCodeWizard/Spotify/README.md

 ---

+## Author - Giulio Dajani
+This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.

+---

 ## Contributing
 If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.